chrismarksus/chrismarksus.github.io/_posts/2014-09-06-refactoring-with-splits-command-line-mode-in-vim.md

 first time I did I didn't realize it until I scrolled through my history.

 Now wash, rinse, and repeat.
 Re-factor the code until you like it or it works at least.
-This is just one the ways I use the tools together to complete a writting or coding task.
+This is just one the ways I use the tools together to complete a writing or coding task.